 Not only is there more cannabis in more homes now than any time since the beginning of prohibition, but because the laws are changing, people are more likely to call 911 to ask for information about overmedicating.
 They are also more likely to call for paramedics or arrive at the hospital simply because they are having a panic anxiety attack from this unfamiliar marijuana induced experience.

 Certainly, some of these occurrences are related to consumers not understanding cannabis potency but a significant number of cases are simply because visitors come to homes with cannabis accidentally eat a snack that contains cannabis.

-A new campaign supported by a wide range of cannabis companies seeks to decrease these incidences by encouraging consumers to voluntarily label cannabis in the home.
+A new campaign supported by a wide range of cannabis companies seeks to decrease these incidences by encouraging consumers to voluntarily label their cannabis edibles containers in the home.
 Initiated by Shaping Fire podcast host Shango Los and cannabis marketing firm Blunt Branding, the consumer outreach and associated Kickstarter hopes that the message reaches cannabis enthusiasts and patients across the country.

 “Getting unexpectedly dosed with THC is usually inconvenient at best and emotionally traumatic at worst.
 Now is the time for our cannabis community to stand up and protect those around us from accidentally eating marijuana edibles, said Shango Los."

 Adults going to emergency room more now anxiety attacks with cannabis legalization